+There is no train service that runs to Dubrovnik.
 The closest you can get to Dubrovnik by train in Ploce, but you have to change trains in Split.

 If you decide to drive from Zagreb to Dubrovnik, you need to take A1 motorway until your reach Ploce.
 This is the further point of the motorway.
 When you get off the motorway you will continue your journey on coastal road for about 100 km (around 2 hours).
 To reach Dubrovnik you will need to pass through small section of Bosnia and Herzegovina called the Neum Corridor.
 The border crossing are Klek and Zaton Doli and here you will need to show your passports.
 During the high season these border crossings may be very busy.